 Picnic and Barbeque

-Near the Snir Stream Nature Reserve parking lot, you can find a picnic area, restrooms, and a kiosk.
+You can find a picnic area, restrooms, and a kiosk near the parking lot.

 According to the sign, the picnic area closes at 17:00 (16:00 in winter).
 Also, fires (barbecues or campfires) are prohibited throughout the reserve.